Last updated: 02/04/2009

 4. The tow hitch system you select is really a personal choice.
 Setups vary on ease of hookup and visibility of the base plate on the vehicle.
 Just make sure there is a good breakaway system.
 Personally, I think any of the good “no-bind” systems that store the tow hitch on the trailer are the way to go.

 5. Make sure that the height of the hitch on the trailer is no more than 4" higher than the hookup point on the towed vehicle.
 The closer you can exactly match them the better.
 The towed vehicle hookup point cannot be higher than the trailer hookup point.
+In other words, the tow bar can point "up" from the car to the trailer, but by no more than 4".
+You do not want the car to over-ride or under-ride the hitch in a hard braking situation.

 6. Make sure you have a brake system on the car.
-This is not optional, despite what you might hear about motorhomes towing cars without them.
+This is not optional, despite what you might hear about motor homes towing cars without them.
 In a double towing situation if you brake hard on a slippery road the forces of the car pushing on the trailer will likely cause a jackknife.
 I want the brake system to have a good application monitor in the truck.
 That way I know if the brakes on the car are being applied, or if they are dragging.

 7. Personally, I want a camera on the back of the trailer.
 Without it, you have no idea what is going on back there.

 8. A tire monitoring system is a requirement, not an option, in my view.
 There is no way for you to see if a tire is flat, or probably even to hear a blowout.
 The rig is just too far away.
 For most tire monitoring systems to work you will need an external antenna on the truck or a repeater in the trailer.
+If you have an unattended flat on the vehicle you WILL eventually have a fire at the tire.
+And you likely will not be able to control it.
+We know a person who lost their towed vehicle this way -and almost lost their motor home.

 Driving doubles is not really much different than normal towing.
 The car will track within the trailer tracks, so corners are not really an issue.
 Of course, there is no chance of backing up, so you better be sure of your clearances when turning.
 You do have to allow additional stopping space, so I would increase my following distances.
 Normally, I allow a four - six second interval between me and the vehicle in front.
 A 50% increase to 6-8 seconds, where possible, is a good idea.